 You may also apply for a full or part scholarship or subsidy, which is also means-tested and offered at managerial discretion.
 More information available from administration.

 We also realise that from time to time family circumstances can change, so if at any time your family needs assistance in meeting your financial commitment, please let us know.

 Whereas government (state) schools are funded mainly from State Government funds, independent schools such as Rivergum are primarily funded by the Commonwealth Government.
-Our funding is significantly less per student and, while government schools have grants allocated to them for different projects such as buildings and program delivery, independent schools must take out loans for such endeavours.
+Our funding is significantly less per student and, while government schools have grants allocated to them for different projects such as buildings and program delivery, independent schools must often take out loans or apply for part grants for such endeavours.
 We try and strike that delicate balance between affordability and excellent facilities and service delivery.

 When comparisons are made between school systems, care should be taken to understand why there appear to be differences.
 Funding is frequently misrepresented by only looking at either Commonwealth or State sources, instead of showing combined funding.